philippstehr/philippstehr.github.io/index.md

 *If you work on similar issues and would like to get in touch to exchange ideas, give feedback or just have a chat, please do so!*

-- A paper on strikes in democratic corporations, arguing that they are valuable tools to avoid common problems with democratic economic institutions (Under review)
-- A paper on whether it is permissible to force managers to help with making business corporations more democratic
+- A paper on whether it is permissible to force managers to help with making business corporations more democratic (Under review)
 - Two papers on the ethics of dismissal in undemocratic and democratic corporations (with Daniel Sharp)
 - A paper defending a conflictual and political account of intra-corporate politics, arguing that unions should play more of a role in corporate governance (with Chi Kwok; under review)